WizardOfQA/01_Selenium-Step1/README.md

 This is the first part of the entire series of Selenium_UI_Automation.

 ### Roadmap for Selenium UI Test Automation Series:
-**1) Selenium_UI_Automation Without POM - Mainly Focus on Selenium API functionalities**
+**1> Selenium_UI_Automation Without POM - Manily Focus on Selenium API Functionalities**
-2) Selenium_UI_Automation With POM - How to structure and creating POM
+2> Selenium_UI_Automation With POM - The Structure and Creating of POM
-3) Selenium_UI_Automation With Logging and Reporting Functionalities.(Extent Report) - How to Logging and Reporting using Extent Reports in a Selenium framework.
+3> Selenium_UI_Automation With Logging and Reporting Functionalities.(Extent Report) - How to Logging and Reporting using Extent Reports in a Selenium framework.

+I might add more series as needed to showcase UI Automation with Selenium.

 I might add more series as needed to showcase UI Automation with Selenium.